Kiyomizu-dera Temple Travel Guide

 How to Get There

 Kiyomizu-dera is usually reached by bus, taxi, or a walk from nearby stations.
-From Kyoto Station, buses are common but crowded in peak seasons.
-Expect uphill sections near the temple approach.
+From Kyoto Station, city buses to Gojozaka or Kiyomizu-michi are common, followed by an uphill walk.

 Nearby Attractions